KEisenhart/Course3/README.md

 melt function to enable me to reshape the data by turning columns into rows (data frame "dmelt").
 This data frame is 88,5714 rows x 88 columns after the melting.
 Very long but narrow.

-##Final task, step 5
+##Final task
 I then calculated the mean of each variable for each activity for each subject from the dmelt data frame as per the project instructions.
 I used the plyr function dcast to apply the mean to the melted data and recast the data into a result table of 180 rows (30 subjects * 6 activities) x 88 columns.
 The data is now wide and tidy.
 It was written to disk file "dcasted.txt" with write.table, row.name set to false.
-It can be read into a data frame via read.table, header set to TRUE.
+STEP 5 is completed.
+The file can be read into a data frame via read.table, header set to TRUE.
 It can also be read in human readable form via Excel, delimited with a space.

 #Configuration
 The script run_analysis.R was built and run under R v3.1.0, RStudio 98.507.
 Windows 7, 64 bit.
 Libraries